ASM 3500's Polygon De-Embedding Function

 All polygons with even levels: 0, 2, 4, 6, 8 ... are "dark" or "filled" and all polygons with odd levels of 1, 3, 5, 7 ... are "clear" or "empty."

 We are also going to require than no polygon may cross itself or even touch another polygon -- they have to be fully enclosed by the parent.
-Here is what the above data would look like.
+If any polygons do touch or overlap we will first unionize them before performing the embedding level computation.

-Those who work in the mask business often receive drawings similar to Figure 1.
-These drawings tend to come from mechanical drawing software such as AutoCAD, SolidWorks or ProEngineer.
-Very often, they are very complex IC package layouts, MEMs, RF or microwave circuits or optical devices.
+Those who work in the mask business are familiar with this problem.
+IC layout tools don't generate nested polygons but designs that originate from mechanical drawing software such as AutoCAD, SolidWorks or ProEngineer do.
+Very often they are complex IC package layouts, MEMs, RF or microwave circuits or optical devices.

 De-Embedding Function

-ASM 3500's de-embedding function can automatically sort out this type of drawing.
-There are actually three distinct processing steps.
+ASM 3500's (DXF to GDSII) de-embedding function can automatically sort out this type of drawing.
+There are three distinct processing steps.

 Step 1 - Union